Sagittarius A* near-infrared flares polarization as a probe of space-time I: Non-rotating exotic compact objects: Methodology

 \section{Methodology}

-To determine the detectability of the metrics considered in this paper, we performed fits of simulated data with all the metric and compared the results of these fits.
+To determine the detectability of the metrics considered in this paper, we performed fits of simulated data with all aforementioned metrics and compared the results of these fits.
 Using statistical criteria, we conclude on the detectability of the metrics.
 The following section describes in detail our methodology.